magicdawn/promise.map/README.md

 ### map on Workers: `pmapWorker`

-for cpu heavy work, you can map on workers
+for cpu heavy work, you can map on workers (WebWorker / Node.js worker_threads)

 ```ts
 export function pmapWorker<IN, OUT, AnyWorker extends Object>(